 Fit & Sizing

 Reebok’s patented H-Strap in the midsole carries so much weight in this shoe.
 It is basically the best giveaway to the shoe’s true lineage.
-Besides giving the shoe its distinctive feature, it also adds superb support as it is still in some ways the training shoe of old.
+Besides giving the sneaker its distinctive feature, it also adds superb support as it is still in some ways the training shoe of old.

 - Round-shaped perforated detailing on the shoe.